 First and foremost is the soft flour tortilla!
-You will need some of our Wheat Street Tacos to wrap everything up in.
+You will need some of our Wheat Soft Taco Wraps to wrap everything up in.
 One tortilla per fajita.

 Sprinkle strong grated cheddar cheese over the top of the ingredients before wrapping up the tortilla.